HiuSumJaimeYue/Employee-Tracker/README.md

 The technologies we used in this project is Node.js, Inquirer and MySQL.

 Below are the links to this repository and the video of demostration.
-Screenshots are shown in the Usage Section.

 Github repository: https://github.com/HiuSumJaimeYue/Employee-Tracker
 Video of demonstration: